ErlanRG/pcn_generator/README.md

  Please bear with me 

-Use this as a productivity tool.
+Use this as a productivity tool and not as part of the official process.

 This project has two main goals in mind: